nowido/FluidBridgeHeroku/README.md

 **FluidBridge** allows to dispatch web requests into **FluidSync** *publish* actions.

+Common use case is to fire events in **FluidSync** area from any program having no access to **FluidSync** itself.
+We keep **FluidBridge** as simple and lightweight as possible, so *webhook listeners* should be present in **FluidSync** area, translating plain urls from web requests into more or less complex objects, and then re-publishing.

 ## Why Heroku?

 [Heroku](https://www.heroku.com) grants a generous free hosting.
 Verified accounts (credit card needed) get 1000 monthly *dyno* hours for absolutely free.
 So, **FluidBridge** service runs 24 hours a day, accessible all over the world.